RONR95/coder-images/README.md

 # Coder Images

-This repo hold the `Dockerfile`s of our `Coder` images that will be used in an airtight environment.
+This repo hold the `Dockerfile`s of our [Coder](https://coder.com/) images that will be used in an airtight environment.

 ## Archiving Issues

-An issue occured when the first image arrived to the airtight environment.
+An issue ocurred when the first image arrived to the airtight environment.
 The [golang](https://go.dev/) executables were broken, printing a memory map and showing clear signs that the CLI is dead.